ganeti/ganeti/man/ganeti-extstorage-interface.rst

 The *snapshot* script is used to take a snapshot of the given volume.

 The ``VOL_SNAPSHOT_NAME`` and ``VOL_SNAPSHOT_SIZE`` variables contain
-the name and size of the snapshot that is about to be taken.
+the name and size of the snapshot we are about to create.

 Currently this operation is used only during gnt-backup export and Ganeti sets those values to ``VOL_NAME.snap`` and ``VOL_SIZE``